8g6-new/TurboVAD/README.md

 * **Classification:** A lightweight decision function with a sigmoid activation to determine voice presence

 ## 📊 Benchmark Results

+> **Note:** The benchmark results presented here are from initial tests using a small sample size.
+Further testing and benchmarking are required to refine the performance metrics.

 ### Performance Metrics
 | Metric | Value |